Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: The case of interval decomposable modules

 Reciprocally, assume there exists a line $l_0\in L$ such that all birthpoints associated to the lines in the surrounding set $L_{l_0}$ share a coordinate along dimension $i\in\llbracket 1,n \rrbracket$, so that $i$ is a label detected by Algorithm \ref{algo:label_endpoints}.
 Then, the set of birthpoints $B_{L_{l_0}}$ has a minimal element, and thus its convex hull $\conv{B_{L_{l_0}}}$ is in $\lowerb{I}$.
 Since $\conv{B_{L_{l_0}}}$ is an $(n-1)$-hypercube of codirection $i$, it must be associated to a facet of $\lowerb{I}$ of codirection $i$ as well.

-The proof extends straightforwardly for deathpoints. \end{proof}
+The proof extends straightforwardly for deathpoints. \\ \end{proof}

-Now that we have proved that all facets can be detected with $\delta$-grids and $\delta$-discretely presented modules, we can state our first main result, which claims that it is possible to {\em exactly} recover the underlying module under the same assumptions.
+Now that we have proved that all facets can be detected with $\delta$-grids of lines and $\delta$-discretely presented modules, we can state our following result, which claims that it is possible to {\em exactly} recover the underlying module under the same assumptions. \\